Kiffhost/exalted-scripture-understanding/Traits/Merits.md

 These [[Merits]] are primarily presented to represent the warping power of the Wyld, and to aid Storytellers in putting together beastfolk, Wyld mutants, or similar characters.
 It’s very uncommon for individuals with such [[Merits]] to experience Solar Exaltation, but not unheard of.
 Characters can only begin play with supernatural [[Merits]] with explicit permission from the Storyteller.
 ## Sorcerous
-These merits are each associated with a particular [[Shape Sorcery#Archetypes|archetypes]].
-Only sorcerers belonging to that archetype may gain these merits.
+These merits are each associated with a particular [[Shape Sorcery#Initiations|initiation]].
+Only sorcerers belonging to that initiation may gain these merits.
 They are always [[#Purchased]] merits.

 ## Mutations
 Mutations are [[#Innate]] or [[#Purchased]] [[Merits]] (Exalted, p.
 158), mundane or [[#supernatural]], that alter or improve a character’s physical body, such as [[Ambidextrous]], [[Giant]], or [[Wings]].